 This post explores five books that every social entrepreneur should read.
 None of these books is a technical description of social entrepreneurship because ultimately we believe that all business can and should be primarily about benefiting society (though sadly it isn't).
 Instead, they are inspiring books from business leaders who care more about social impact than financial return.

-While it's easy to dismiss business books as not holding value for the charity sector, they address challenges faced by organisations in both sectors and no charity leader will regret picking them up!
+While it's easy to dismiss business books as not holding value for wider society, they address challenges faced by organisations of all shapes and sizes and no organisation leader will regret picking them up!

 1. Zero to One, Peter Thiel

 This book is the best manifesto for social entrepreneurship I have ever read.
 The author, Peter Thiel, who is best known as a co-founder of Paypal and the first outside investor in Facebook, makes a compelling case for why businesses should aggressively seek out paradigm-changing breakthroughs that bring with them massive social change.

 We should not believe the pervading wisdom that the earth shaking progress of the industrial revolution and internet revolution are behind us and there are no major discoveries left.